Marcels-2-Neurons/uasos-project/README.md

 **Before cloning our repo from GitHub**: please install PsychoPy >2023.2.2 from PsychoPy Project site ([here](https://www.psychopy.org/download.html)) and **install it for all users**.

+Then, clone our repo from GitHub **USING ONLY Github Desktop App or Git from Command Line ([see details in FAQ](#faq))**,

-Then, clone our repo from GitHub, set on your IDE (we used PyCharm Community Edition) the interpreter targeted to PsychoPy install dir
+set on your IDE (we used PyCharm Community Edition) the interpreter targeted to PsychoPy install dir

 and enjoy the experiment by running `main.py` on UASOS folder.